 For the first 52 × 7 = 364 days of the year, the complete date comprises a day’s name, a week’s number and a year.

 Following convention, the last day of the year is called the Neptunian day (djUtfÌps.).
 It is actually named for the Midwinter God, and the planet Neptune was named after the same god when in was discovered in modern times, to keep the tradition of having corresponding planet and day names.
-Leap years have a leap day immediately before the Neptunian.
-Leap years are the ones that can be divided by four (that is, their unit or first digit is 0, 4, 8 or C), but not by 128 (their unit and sixteens digits, or the first two digits, are neither 00 nor 08).
+Leap years have a leap day (djyttÌcd., lit. ‘a day more’) immediately before the Neptunian.
+Leap years are the ones that can be divided by four (that is, their unit or last digit is 0, 4, 8 or C), but not by 128 (their unit and sixteens digits, or the last two digits, are neither 00 nor 80).
 Neptunian and leap days do not have a week number.

 The first day of the Lemizh year corresponds roughly to 20th December.
 To get the Lemizh year, add 1463 to the Gregorian year.
 During the last days of December, add 1464.